orstavik/JoiEvents/docs/1d5_form_events/4_Problem_ComposedTrueInput.md

         <textarea></textarea>
       `;
       this._textarea = this.shadowRoot.children[1];
-      // this.shadowRoot.addEventListener("focusin", e => this._textarea.focus());
+      // this.shadowRoot.addEventListener("focusin", () => this._textarea.focus());
-      // //due to the strange composed behavior of focus events, this event will not leak out. this.shadowRoot.addEventListener("beforeinput", e => this.maybeHotkey(e));
+      // due to the strange composed behavior of focus events, this event will not leak out. this.shadowRoot.addEventListener("beforeinput", e => this.maybeHotkey(e));
       //input events leaks out, unfortunately.
     }

-    //"enter" is a hotkey after the word "if"
+    // "enter" is a hotkey after the word "if"
     // otherwise, enter produces a normal enter maybeHotkey(e) {
       if (e.inputType === "insertLineBreak") {